service-broker/webclient/README.md

 ### SetServiceHandler
-The `requestTo` and `notifyTo` methods can be used to send direct messages to other clients.
-For example, a chat service provider may publish a client's endpointId to other clients and allow them to send direct messages to each other.
+The `requestTo` and `notifyTo` methods can be used to send direct messages to an endpoint.
+For example, a chat service provider may publish a client's endpointId to other clients and allow them to send direct messages to one another.

 This method sets a handler for incoming requests and notifications.